 Longest and most unique of all the par-4s is #4.
 Measuring 458 yards from the whites, the hole makes a sharp left turn at the 200-yard marker and plays downhill the rest of the way.
 There is a slight dip in front of the green that keeps some run-up shots from making it to the massive putting surface, and a big bowl-shaped waste area right of the green will leave you with an uphill pitch to a fast, wavy green.

-Sandpiper has two par-3s, neither of which are noteworthy. #3 is as long (190 yards) as #6 is short (102).
+Sandpiper has two par-3s, both straightforward and sandy.
+Hole #3 is as long (190 yards) as #6 is short (119 from the tips).
 They are the two easiest holes on the course.

 CONDITIONS:

-Greens are not quite as enormous as they are on Thunderbird, but they are speedy, and breaks are difficult to read and often jump up out of nowhere.
+Greens are not quite as expansive as they are on Thunderbird, but there are plenty of ridges and fall-aways to keep you on your toes.
 Three-putts can blindside you if you aren't careful.

 HOLE(S) TO REMEMBER: